vhack-01/Prototype-of-the-OR-Proof-from-Evolve/README.md

 - `config/` – ring definitions and all protocol parameters.
 - `commitment/` – homomorphic commitment scheme (Keygen, Commit, Open).
 - `or_proof/` – prover and verifier algorithm for the OR-proof.
-- `utils/` – Gaussian sampling, Fiat‑Shamir transform, general helper functions.
+- `utils/` – Gaussian sampling, Fiat-Shamir transform, general helper functions.
 - `tests/` – unit and integration tests.
 - `benchmark/` – runtime and size measurements.
 - `simulate_or_proof.py` – simulation of an OR-proof, using the implemented components.
-- `main_*.py` – entry‑point scripts for different usage scenarios.
+- `main_*.py` – entry-point scripts for different usage scenarios.

 ## Usage